 A few years later, shopping the day after Thanksgiving would bring in the “red” and thus the new positive numbers in black ink, hence the term “Black Friday”.

 It was in the 1970s that American retailers decided to adopt this expression to designate the start of Christmas shopping.

 The expansion of Black Friday in France

 Black Friday (Vendredi Noir) is a day of massive promotions in France.
 It also affects products usually not sold out (computers, smartphones, etc.).
 The Internet mainly drives the event.
 Some retailers take advantage of the opportunity and offer significant discounts valid for:

 - only 24 hours (the traditional duration of Black Friday) or

 - the entire weekend that follows.

 This is a French specificity.
 Indeed, in the United States, the big Black Friday promotions occur directly in the shops.
 On the following Monday, Cyber Monday, retailers offer price reductions on their websites.

 Cyber Monday also takes place in France.
-However, it is only an extension of Black Friday since everything takes place on the Internet from Friday to Monday.
-Hence the name of this period: Cyber-Week.
+However, it is only an extension of Black Friday since everything occurs online from Friday to Monday.
+Hence, the name of this period is Cyber-Week.